1. Counter-Strike: Source

 2. Mass Effect 1

 Mass Effect was the best combination of story, role-playing, graphics, and immersion that I have ever played.
 Mass Effect 2 actually received more critical acclaim, but it couldn't touch ME1 in my opinion.
-When M4, Pt.
-II by Faunts kicks in during the credits, it gave me chills.
+When the final song kicked in during the credits, it gave me chills.
+(The song is M4, Pt.
+II by Faunts.
+You can see the credits and song here.)

 3. Half Life 2

-Half-Life 2 was revolutionary.
-It did the impossible - supplied a story as good as HL1, while improving the graphics, providing awesome and original weapons (has any weapon ever been more fun than the gravity gun?), and left you wanting more.
+The original Half-Life was revolutionary.
+And I had a hard time deciding if I wanted to put HL1 or HL2 here.
+But HL2 did the impossible - supplied a story as good as HL1, while improving the graphics, providing awesome and original weapons (has any weapon ever been more fun than the gravity gun?), and left you wanting more.
 Wherefore art though, HL3?

 5. S.T.A.L.K.E.R. - Call of Pripyat

-The Stalker series is definitely the dark horse of the bunch.
+The STALKER series is definitely the dark horse of the bunch.
 All three were great, but I loved the second installment the best.
-From the quirky Russian story line and characters, to the eerie and infamous setting, along with the unexpected RPG qualities, the game was one of the best.
+From the quirky Russian story line and characters, to the eerie and infamous setting, along with the unexpected RPG component, the game was one of the best.
 This one actually had me afraid to look around the corner...

 6. Dragon Age: Origins